debops/debops/docs/defaults-configuration.rst

     execution of this role.

   ``absent``
-    Same as ``unmounted`` but additionally removes all configuration and the keyfile from the remote system for this item.
+    Same as ``unmounted`` but additionally removes all configuration, the keyfile and the header backup from the remote system for this item.

 .. _LUKS: https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup
 .. _dm-crypt: https://en.wikipedia.org/wiki/Dm-crypt